 Course DescriptionASL 102

 furthers student knowledge and experience of the language and culture of Deaf people in the United States and most of Canada.
 The introduction of additional vocabulary and grammar structures furthers students' ability to communicate meaningfully with ASL users.
 Students will develop greater insight into the Deaf culture through the context of ASL literature and current topics relevant to the Deaf community are explored.
-"Voice off" policy is used for more extended periods of time.
 While developing communication skills, students will simultaneously mature in their understanding of the Deaf experience.
 Group 2 course.

 Required Prerequisites ASL 101

 Students will be required to communicate in sign language; need a minimal amount of technological knowledge and skill to take advantage of outside-of-class requirements; and need internet access as much of the course is supported by Moodle

 Communications - Direct, Critical Thinking - Direct

 - Create authentic language in the target language.

 - Identify grammatical functions in the target language as they relate to English.

 - Show linguistic growth in reading, writing, listening, and speaking as they explore new concepts.

 - Explore the relationship between the target language and the culture in order to gain a deeper appreciate of the target culture(s).